gncs/espy/README.md

 ## Usage

-Run `boa -h` for a quick overview of functionality.
+Run `espy -h` for a quick overview of functionality.

 ### Run